Washington state Democrats propose delaying WA Cares payroll tax until 2023

 House Bill 1732 would delay the tax on Washington workers until July 1, 2023, according to a copy of the legislation.
 The bill is sponsored by House Majority Leader Pat Sullivan, D-Covington, and former speaker Rep. Frank Chopp, D-Seattle.

-Under the legislation, any premiums that have been collected before that date would be refunded by the state within 120 days, according to the bill.
+Under the legislation, any premiums that have been collected before that date would be refunded by the state within 120 days.

 Beginning in 2025, eligible beneficiaries could start claiming up to $36,500 to pay for necessities like meal preparation, assisted living or nursing care, transportation and respite for family members providing care.